 Working through Balaska's deeply perceptive, elegantly written, and profoundly honest book, Wittgenstein and Lacan at the Limit, a reader steeped in the recent academic literature about either or both of its main figures may come to feel herself placed at what is, itself, a certain kind of limit.
-The limit I mean is the limit of a familiar type of theoretical discourse about the constitution and structure of language and subjectivity as Wittgenstein and Lacan treat them: it includes the discourses that seek, for instance, to articulate how language and sense are constituted in the Tractatus, and thus what is really meant by "logical form" and "nonsense" there; or those that comprehend relationship of our biological nature to language, culture, and the advent of freedom in Lacan; or, again, those that try to find, in either thinker's works
+The limit I mean is the limit of a familiar type of theoretical discourse about the constitution and structure of language and subjectivity as Wittgenstein and Lacan treat them: it includes the discourses that seek, for instance, to articulate how language and sense are constituted in the Tractatus, and thus what is really meant by "logical form" and "nonsense" there; or those that aim comprehend the to true relationship of our biological nature to language, culture, and the advent of freedom in Lacan; or, again, those that try to find, in either thinker's works

 (or both), the precise location of the delicate logical buttonhole that would alone permit us entry, from within everyday language and life, to the absoluteness of an ineffable beyond.
-These discourses all treat of language and life, but handle these phenomena (so we might say) at arm's length, theorizing the structure of each and the form of their relationship in such a way as to establish, ultimately, their mutual convertibility to one another, their mutual absorption into a third, more inclusive term (such as "nature" or "biology"), or adduce translations from the dense theoretical matrices of one thinker's treatment of them to the other's (for instance, from terminology of logic to that of psychoanalysis, orback again).
+These discourses all treat of language and life, but handle these phenomena (so we might say) at arm's length, theorizing the structure of each and the form of their relationship in such a way as to establish, ultimately, their mutual convertibility to one another, their mutual absorption into a third, more inclusive term (such as "nature" or "biology"), or adduce translations from the dense theoretical matrices of one thinker's treatment of them to the other's (for instance, from the terminology of logic to that of psychoanalysis, or back again).
 Balaska's book, doing none of these things, rather succeeds in bringing out how an interconnected reading of the

-Lacan may speak to and inform our response to a certain kind experience that is characteristic for both thinkers, and typical as well of those moments and occasions of our lives in which we may find ourselves drawn to reflect on what meaning is and how we relate to it.
+Wittgenstein of the Tractatus and or a level on which the experience of Lacan may speak to and inform our language's failure may be dissimulated and repressed on the assumption of experience that is characteristic for its real (though inexpressible) both thinkers, and typical as well of those moments and occasions of our lives in which we may find ourselves drawn to reflect on what meaning is and how we relate to it.